amargopastor-code-along/ca-cloud/azure/doc/ps-azure-fundamentals/README.md

 ## Containers

-`Containers` a way to wrap up application into its own isolated package for server-based applications and services (web apps, as example).
+`Containers` a way to wrap up application into its own isolated package for server-based applications and services (web apps, as example). `Virtualize the software`

 <p align="center">
   <img src="./img/img6.png" style="width: 50%">